 The Pike

-The Pike outlets were named after the amusement park The Pike.
-This amusement park was created to compete with Disneyland and was in business from 1902 to 1979.
-Crowds from all over the country came to enjoy thrill rides and the famous wooden waterfront rollercoaster Cyclone Racer.
+The Pike Outlets were named after the amusement park The Pike.
+This amusement park was created to compete with Disneyland and it operated from 1902 to 1979.
+Crowds from all over the country came to enjoy thrill rides and the famous wooden waterfront rollercoaster, Cyclone Racer.
 The best thing about it was, unlike Disneyland, there was no admission fee and it was right by the ocean.
 This is what it looked like back then:

-By the late 70’s, when the contract with the city ended, it was no longer a hotspot destination and most of the business stalls were either in disrepair or out of service.
-The Pike was officially demolished in 1979.
-Today, what once was a revolutionary amusement park is now an outdoor mall including outlet stores and a Ferris wheel.
-However, the Cyclone Racer footprint still remains in the form of a pedestrian bridge that evokes nostalgia for those baby boomers who experienced the park in its heyday.
+By the late 70’s, when the contract with the city ended, The Pike was no longer a hotspot destination, and most of the business stalls were either in disrepair or out of service.
+With this being said, The Pike was officially demolished in 1979.
+Today, what once was a revolutionary amusement park is now an outdoor mall that includes outlet stores and a Ferris wheel.
+However, remnants of the Cyclone Racer have been preserved in the form of a pedestrian bridge.
+This will evoke a sense of nostalgia for those baby boomers who got to experience the park in its heyday.

 Shoreline Park

 This is the main sightseeing attraction in Long Beach.
-My mom and I came here to see the fireworks on the 4th of July and had a blast.
-Take a delightful stroll along the marina and admire the beautiful yachts, sailboats, houseboats and, of course, the world-famous steamboat Queen Mary!
-If you want to opt for a five-star meal experience, go to Parker Lighthouse to enjoy fresh seafood and spectacular views of the Long Beach Skyline and Queen Mary.
+My mom and I went there to see the fireworks on the 4th of July and had a blast.
+Take a delightful stroll along the marina and admire the beautiful yachts, sailboats, houseboats and, of course, the world-famous Clyde steamer boat, Queen Mary!
+If you want to opt for a five-star meal experience, go to Parker Lighthouse to enjoy fresh seafood and spectacular views of the Long Beach skyline and Queen Mary.
 It is touristy and a little pricey, but you’ll get high-quality service, top-notch food and exceptional views!

-My favorite area is the lighthouse which It’s on the other end of the park.
-Before you get there, there’s a beautiful palm-tree-lined path and a spiral pathway that goes around the lighthouse.
-Perfect spot to catch the sunset and watch the Shoreline village filled to the brim with tourists.
+My favorite area is the lighthouse, which is on the other end of the park.
+Before you get there, there’s a beautiful palm tree lined-path and a spiral pathway that goes around the lighthouse.
+It’s the perfect spot to catch the sunset and watch the Shoreline village filled to the brim with tourists.

 I also recommend taking the Harbor tour.
-It’s 45 minutes long and it takes you along the Long Beach coastline around the oil rig island.
-As you go along, the guide tells you about the history of the Port of Long Beach, which is the second-busiest port in the United States and serves as a major gateway for US-Asia trade (80% of the container import movement comes from China).
+It’s 45 minutes long and takes you along the Long Beach coastline, including the oil rig island.
+On this tour, the guide shares interesting facts about the history of the Port of Long Beach, which is the second busiest port in the United States, and serves as a major gateway for US-Asia trade (80% of the container import movement comes from China).
 They also explain the process of how the shipment containers are delivered from the cargo ships.
-If you’re lucky, you’ll get to see the cute sea lions lying on the docks!
+If you’re lucky, you may get to see the cute sea lions lying on the docks!

 Bluff Park

 As most of the sights in Long Beach, this park is super laid-back and crowd-free.
-It is also the perfect place to get your workout in by running up and down the stairs that lead down to the beach or jog on the long pedestrian beach path.
+It is also the perfect place to get your workout in by running up and down the stairs that lead down to the beach, or jog alongside the pedestrian beach path.

 If you want to further enjoy Long Beach, you can also check out The Museum of Latin American Art and Los Cerritos Mall.
-On the other hand, if you’re looking for a nice swim or catch some waves head down south to Seal Beach or Laguna Nigel.
-Long beach doesn’t have any good swimming or surfing beaches due to the breakwaters that block the tides from coming in.
+On the other hand, if you’re looking for a nice swim or catch some waves, head down south to Seal Beach or Laguna Nigel in Orange County.
+Long Beach doesn’t have any good swimming or surfing beaches due to the breakwaters that block the tides from coming in.
+Also, since Long Beach has a lot of cargo ship traffic and oil rigs, the water is not the cleanest either.

 Long Beach one-of-a-kind sunsets (taken by me)